 VEGGIES can go straight on the grill rack, or throw in a pan or foil tray with a drizzle of olive oil, salt and pepper.

-Use a BBQ hot plate an amazing sear can be achieved on a Z Grills smoker!
+Using a BBQ hot plate a great sear can be achieved on a Z Grills smoker!

 Reverse searing is very popular on Z Grills and involves cooking the steak at a low temperature, giving it some smoke and wood fire flavour.
-Once up to about 55ºC (130ºF) internal temperature the Z Grills can be turned up to high and the steak then seared 1 to 2 min each size to form a lovely crust.
+Once up to about 55ºC (130ºF) internal temperature the steak can be finished off in a hot skillet (frying pan), over coals (for open flame sear), or in the Z Grill on the BBQ Hotplate Kit.

 Click here to learn more about the vented grease tray and BBQ hotplate kit.